MikeOSS and the New Bargaining Power in Legal AI

 This is not a cause for paralysis.
 The same disruption pulling work away from firms that are not paying attention is creating real opportunity for those that are.
 If you understand what you deliver and can make that case against the alternatives, you will be in a stronger position at the end of this period than you are now.

-Don’t wait for silence to signal risk; contact now and ask clients specifically why their needs are changing.
+Don’t wait for silence to signal risk.
+Contact clients now and ask specifically why their needs are changing.
 Taking initiative to reach out demonstrates attentiveness, not desperation.
-Approach these conversations as opportunities to partner with your clients to solve their challenges, reinforcing your commitment to their success.
+Approach these conversations as opportunities to help clients with their challenges and reinforce your commitment to their success.
 Be proactive: schedule conversations, request candid feedback, and use what you learn to adapt immediately.
 The managing partners who do this consistently and directly are the ones who stay ahead of shifting client expectations.

 This article is the first in my “What Big Law Figured Out” series, inspired by the AI and the Future of Law podcast featuring Jae Um.
 In Part two, learn how to design AI investment around a distinct competitive strategy, not by following others.
 Part three will walk you through essential foundations to put in place before any investment discussion.
 Act on these insights today to outpace competitors tomorrow.